JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 - **Metal is a Molly-only capability.** Neither reference runs on Apple GPU: nequip-allegro requires `float64` (its per-type energy shift casts to global float64) and MPS is float32-only, and `allegro-jax` fails to compile under `jax-metal` (`unknown attribute code`).
-Molly's native Metal energy runs where **both** references cannot.
-(The figures show t1/t8/CUDA for every backend that runs, over the full range each can reach — `allegro-jax` is dense O(N²), so its CPU line stops at 512 atoms.)
+Molly's native Metal **energy and forces** both run where **both** references cannot.
+(The energy figure shows t1/t8/CUDA for every backend over the full range each can reach — `allegro-jax` is dense O(N²), so its CPU line stops at 512 atoms; the forces figure holds every line to the same seven sizes, 64→4096.)
-- **Forces are the honest gap.** Molly's analytic CPU forces track nequip's autograd CPU forces closely (comparable to nequip CPU-t1 across the range; nequip CPU-t8 pulls ahead at large N because Molly's backward is not yet threaded).
-But both nequip and `allegro-jax` run forces on **CUDA** (nequip ~15 ms flat; jax ~6–350 ms O(N²)) and Molly does not yet — a native GPU backward is the outstanding follow-up.
+- **Forces now run on the GPU too — and win.** Molly's analytic backward is implemented as a native GPU-portable reverse pass (`compute_allegro_forces_ka`, KernelAbstractions), so forces run on CUDA and Metal, not just CPU.
+On CUDA the backward reproduces the CPU analytic forces to **machine precision** (max |ΔF| ≈ 2e-14, Float64) and is **flat ~4–18 ms from 64 to 4096 atoms — up to ~220× over Molly CPU-t8** and faster than nequip's CUDA autograd forces (~15 ms flat) at every size shown.
+  Metal forces (Float32, max |ΔF| ≈ 1e-5) run **6–30 ms**, ~25× over CPU-t8.
+On CPU the analytic
+  backward is single-threaded (t1 ≈ t8), so it trails nequip CPU-t8 at large N — threading the CPU backward is the remaining CPU-side follow-up, but the GPU path is the one that matters for production. (`allegro-jax`'s CPU forces are dense and thread-insensitive, so they cannot reach 4096 atoms and are omitted from the forces figure, which holds every line to the same seven sizes.)

 ---